The Browning Kimball Foundation

 Foundation Policies

 In an effort to promote good governance and fundraising practices, the Browning Kimball Foundation may limit grants to four (4) successive years.
-At that time, the Board may decided to cease funding.
+At that time, the Board may decide to cease funding.
 Browning Kimball Foundation grantees are encouraged to maintain a large funding base and not become reliant on one funder.

 Application Process